After much research and preparation, the definitive industry event - the Buildings

 and refinance strategies to interactive discussions on design

-the integration of technology, from leveraging bottom-line energy
+the integration of technology, from leveraging bottom-line energy issues to successfully

 integrating outsourcing operations, the Buildings Conference will put you and